 - II.A.
 Program Director - II.A.1.
 There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
+(Core)

+II.A.1.a)

-(Core) - II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
-(Core) - II.A.1.a).(1) Final approval of the program director resides with the Review Committee.
+The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
+(Core)

+Final approval of the program director resides with the Review Committee.
 (Core)